-A.2 Underwriting Performance (see A.3 below) A.3 Investment Performance
+A.2 Underwriting Performance (see A.3 below)

+A.3 Investment Performance

-For information on underwriting and investment performance, reference is made to the section 'Report of the Management Board- Financial developments' in the 2017 Annual Report of NN Schade.
-For the underwriting performance, reference is made to QRT S.05.01.02 'Premiums, claims and expenses by line of business' and QRT S.05.02.01 'Premiums, claims and expenses by country' in the Appendix.
+For information on underwriting and investment performance, reference is made to the section 'Report of the Management Board-Financial developments' in the Annual Report of NN Schade.
+For the underwriting performance, reference is made to QRT S.05.01.02 'Premiums, claims and expenses by line of business' in the Appendix.

-Further reference is made to Note 15 'Investment income' in the 2017 Annual accounts of NN Schade for information on income arising from investments by asset class and the components of such income.
+Further reference is made to Note 14 'Investment income' in the 2018 Annual accounts of NN Schade for information on income arising from investments by asset class and the components of such income.

-Gains and losses on investments recognised directly in equity are disclosed in Note 9 'Equity'- revaluation reserve and in the statement of comprehensive income in the 2017 Annual accounts of NN Schade.
+Gains and losses on investments recognised directly in equity are disclosed in Note 9 'Equity'- revaluation reserve and in the statement of comprehensive income in the 2018 Annual accounts of NN Schade.

-Information on investment in securitisations is included Note 3 'Available-for-sale investments' in the 2017 Annual accounts of NN Schade.
+Information on investment in securitisations is included Note 3 'Available-for-sale investments' in the 2018 Annual accounts of NN Schade.
 Most of the investments in securitisations issued by third parties relate to debt instruments of structured entities regarding asset-backed securities classified as loans.